-If your PC does not have the driver and prompts you for a driver install, download the PhyAI.zip file (from www.phymetrix.com/software/ click on "Analyzer Interface") and follow the instructions in the "Driver READ ME.txt" file.
+If your PC does not have the driver and prompts you for a driver install, download the PhyAI.zip file from phymetrix.com/software/ select "Analyzer Interface", and follow the instructions in the "Driver READ ME.txt" file.
 The PhyAI.exe program is also contained in this zip file.